Cervical cancer screening

 |REC15.1: Routine cervical screening is not recommended in young women|

 Routine cervical screening is not recommended in women under the age of 25 years.

-† Co-testing (HPV and LBC) is recommended as the presence of blood has the potential to adversely affect the sensitivity of any of the available tests.
+† Co-testing (HPV and LBC) is recommended as the presence of blood has the potential to adversely affect the sensitivity of the HPV and/or LBC tests.

 Benefits and harms